YFShADoW/Leave-Management-System/README.md

 4. Check the summary of leave information

 ## Leave Approver
-1.Approve or reject leave application(s)
+1. Approve or reject leave application(s)
-2.Can search a date and view the number of staff who applied leave on the specified date (this could provide more information on the approval of leave)
+2. Can search a date and view the number of staff who applied leave on the specified date (this could provide more information on the approval of leave)

 ---